pillimetlavamsi/24CYS333-Internet-of-Things/Assets/Projects/IoT18/README.md

 ### Proposed Solution

 #### Relevance of Proposed Work
 The Integrated IoT-Based Smart Home Intrusion Detection System will utilize a Raspberry Pi as the central controller.
-The system will integrate intrusion detection through motion sensors, network intrusion detection through HoneyPi, health monitoring through wearable devices.
+The system will integrate intrusion detection through motion sensors, network intrusion detection using HoneyPots,Firewalls,etc. Health monitoring through wearable devices.
 A mobile app will provide a user-friendly interface for monitoring, control, and alerts.
 1. Intrusion Detection:
    - Motion sensors and cameras will detect unauthorized movements and send alerts to the homeowner's smartphone.
    - Network intrusion detection using Honeypot for enhancing security.